 Trust an Experienced Lawyer

-Mark T. Knox, Q.C. acted as counsel for one of the “interested parties” in the 2005-2006 Nunn Commission of Inquiry (into the death of Theresa McEvoy), and for a testifying witness during the 2009-2010 Hyde Inquiry (the Fatality Inquiry into the death of Howard Hyde).
+Mark T. Knox, Q.C. acted as counsel for one of the interested parties, Crown Counsel in the 2005-2006 Nunn Commission of Inquiry (into the death of Theresa McEvoy).

-In the field of civil trial practice and noteworthy recent cases, Mark T. Knox, Q.C. represented LMM v.
+In the field of civil cases, noteworthy civil cases include, Mark T. Knox, Q.C. represented LMM v.
 AGNS (2009) at trial and at appeal in the Supreme Court of Nova Scotia.
 Similarly, Mark T. Knox, Q.C. represented ABC v.
 AGNS (2011) at trial in the Supreme Court of Nova Scotia.

 Criminal Law Experience

-Mark T. Knox, Q.C. criminal law practice involves the Criminal Code of Canada, the Controlled Drugs and Substances Act, and other criminal and quasi-criminal legislation, including provincial securities legislation.
-Recent noteworthy Criminal Code of Canada cases include R. v.
-Clarke, Colpitts and Potter.
+Mark T. Knox, Q.C. criminal law practice involves the Criminal Code of Canada; the Controlled Drugs and Substances Act; the criminal and quasi-criminal legislation, which includes the provincial securities legislation.
+Noteworthy Criminal Code of Canada cases include R. v.
+Clarke, Colpitts and Potter: 2013 NSCC 177 .
 In 2013, Mr. Clarke applied for relief under the Canadian Charter of Rights, seeking state funded counsel to assist in his defense against securities charges under the Criminal Code.